Skip to Content

 • Safety Features in Chainsaw Chains

 Safety should be a top consideration when purchasing chainsaw chains.
-Look for chains that boast safety features such as bumper drive links or ramped depth gauges.
+Look for chains with safety features like bumper drive links or ramped depth gauges.
 These features help prevent kickback, a common issue with chainsaw chains.

 • Compatibility of Different Chainsaw Chain Brands